-The large village (and a large agricultural centre as well) has little in the way of places to stay, but has been restored and beautified with European Union funds, as well as private initiative.
+The large village (and a large agricultural center as well) has little in the way of places to stay but has been restored and beautified with European Union funds, as well as a private initiative.
 A truly remarkable job has been done here, the place looks great but retains as much atmosphere and as many original features as possible, it is a model for such projects in our opinion.

 How to get there

-By car the route to take is past Knossos, a few kilometres further a sign-posted right turn to Archanes and in about 5 km you are there.
+By car (please check our sister website Crete-Car-Rental.com) the route to take is past Knossos, a few kilometers further a sign-posted right turn to Archanes and in about 5 km you are there.
 Drive time: 25-35 minutes.

-Buses leave Heraklion from bus station A at the harbour.
+Buses leave Heraklion from bus station A at the harbor.
 There are buses at least every hour (on the hour), less though on Sundays.

 Where to stay

-Kalimera Archanes, three village houses, with warm charm, in the centre of Arhanes (Archanes).
-Near the small archaeological museum, with a walled garden, two-storey maisonette-style houses, with 1 or 3 bedrooms, living room with fireplace and well equipped kitchens.
+- Kalimera Archanes, three village houses, with warm charm, in the center of Arhanes (Archanes).
+Near the small archaeological museum, with a walled garden, two-story maisonette-style houses, with 1 or 3 bedrooms, living room with fireplace and well-equipped kitchens.

-Eliathos building complex is a unique destination of refined beauty, superbly located just 500m south of the historic village, outlooking the grand historical mountain of Youchtas and to the wide blue of the gulf of Heraklion.
+- Eliathos Residence Houses building complex is a unique destination of refined beauty, superbly located just 500m south of the historic village, outlooking the grand historical mountain of Youchtas and to the wide blue of the Gulf of Heraklion.

 What to see & do

-Visit Koronekes Olive Mill, offers a tour & tasting about learning how extra virgin olive oil is made...
+- Visit Koronekes Olive Mill, which offers a tour & tasting about learning how extra virgin olive oil is made...

 Where to eat & drink

-A small engaging, thoroughly informative archaeological museum, the outdoor club/cafe Istros, the characterful restaurant "Ambelos" (on the left as you enter Archanes opposite the church) all play a part of the mix.
+- A small engaging, thoroughly informative archaeological museum, the outdoor club/cafe Istros, the characterful restaurant "Ambelos" (on the left as you enter Archanes opposite the church) all play a part in the mix.